SwiftGen/SwiftGen/README.md

 ---

-# License
+# Licence

-This code and tool is under the MIT License.
+This code and tool is under the MIT Licence.
 See the `LICENSE` file in this repository.

 ## Attributions